Farm Practices for Good Land Stewardship

 As part of continuing efforts to improve farm practices and to ensure that we adhere to the highest possible standards for food safety, Agriberry Farm has chosen to not to re-use pulp or plastic containers during the 2018 season.
 The farm will, however, continue to collect and re-use cardboard “flats” and other cardboard boxes of various sizes used to hold individual fruit containers throughout the harvest season.

-As examples of how widely the seasonal norms can swing, in 2017 we brought our first strawberries to market in late March and were still going strong deep into July.
+As examples of how widely the seasonal norms can vary, in 2017 we brought our first strawberries to market in late March and were still going strong deep into July.
 An unusual combination of record-mild January and February temperatures, followed by a cooler-than-usual spring made for the longest strawberry harvest in Anne and Chuck’s 30+ years of growing experience.
 In contrast, during the “Polar Vortex” season of 2015, we didn’t even begin our harvest until May, and we were done harvesting in mid-June, thanks to several days of high heat in early May that stopped the plants from blooming.

 We hope you enjoy the fruits of their labor!